GianfrancoRaselli/vue3-notifications/package/README.md

 yarn add @gianrase/vue3-notifications
 ```

-Add dependencies to your `main.js`:
+Add the vue3-notifications dependencies to your `main.js`:

 ```javascript
 import { createApp } from 'vue';